 This trip is not available in the summer, as it is simply too hot in the desert.
 If you are planning a visit in the summer months, please contact us for alternative suggestions.

 This holiday has been tried and tested with a child as young as three years old, but the age of your children comes down to their nature and tolerance for long car journeys - which only a parent can be a judge of.
-Young children will ride on camels with their parents.
-We do suggest this trip for ages 5+

 There is a fair amount of driving involved in this trip and the distances are large, on some days you will be in the car for up to 5 hours.
-However, there are plenty of photo opportunities along the way .
+However, there are plenty of photo opportunities along the way.

 For the latest travel advice from the Foreign and Commonwealth office check www.gov.uk/travelaware